halt-dos/hd-wiki-public/docs/enterprise/platform/system/integrations/webhooks.md

 **Attribute Type**

-This option helps the user to mention the IP address or the hostname of the external backup server on which the Syslog service is exporting the log details.
+This option helps the user to mention the Attribute Type.

-    Accepted values: ARG
+    Accepted values: ARG / PARAM / HEADER / COOKIE

     Default: ARG

 **Attribute Name**

-This option helps the user to mention the IP address or the hostname of the external backup server on which the Syslog service is exporting the log details.
+This option helps the user to mention the Attribute name

     Accepted values: String